joansalasoler/vpype-gscrib/docs/user-guide.md

 ## Component Types for G-code Generation

-Vpype-Mecode allows users to configure their machine's behavior during G-code generation by selecting different modes.
+Vpype-Gscrib allows users to configure their machine's behavior during G-code generation by selecting different modes.
 These modes control various aspects of your machine's operation, including how the bed, coolant, fan, head and the tools themselves function.